 At the moment, no. However, the legislation that's been under consideration in the past would have allowed for both retail and online sports wagering in Maine.

 Yes.
 If you are 18 or older you can bet horses online via the Hollywood Races app or website.
 There are also numerous off-track betting locations throughout the state and two harness racetracks: Scarborough Downs and Hollywood Casino Hotel & Raceway.

 There is no current go-to-market date for Maine sports betting.
 Legal wagering could arrive in 2023 or 2024.

 Should Maine legalize sports wagering, you will have to be physically located within its borders to make a bet.

-The Maine Gambling Control Board regulates all commercial operations in the state.
+The Maine Gambling Control Unit regulates all commercial operations in the state.

 When it becomes legal, the minimum age to legally bet on sports in Maine will be 21.
 If you are 18, you can wager on the state lottery.

 Right now, there is no legal way to bet on sports in Maine.

 Joshua Howe is a sports betting editor at Covers, helping make smarter sports bettors since 2021.
 The experienced writer and editor has reviewed over 20 sportsbooks and has been placing his own wagers for three years and counting.
 He prefers FanDuel for its sleek app design and variety of NBA markets.